-A critical and historical survey of the major developments, trends, movements, personalities, and aesthetic innovations in World Cinema from 1955 to 1990.
+A critical and historical survey of the major developments, trends, movements, personalities, and aesthetic innovations in World Cinema from the beginning of film to 1955.

 This class traces the history and development of documentary film, video and digital media.
 Focus will be on the evolution of non-fiction forms with special regard to issues of subject matter and style, truth vs. reality, politics and justice, identity and ethics.